DeborahRise/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 The AirBnB project is a big part of the Higher level curriculum.
 This project helped me be ready for it.

-## In this project, I reviewed everything about Python:
+## In this project, I reviewed everything about Python :snake:

-Import
+* Import
-Exceptions
+*Exceptions
-Class
+* Class
 Private attribute
 Getter/Setter
 Class method